 Awarded to a Victoria College student in third year who has achieved excellence in their studies, with preference given to students who have been actively involved in the life of Victoria College.

-The Joseph William Binning Scholarship (not offered 2024)
+The Joseph William Binning Scholarship (one award up to $1,100)

 Completion year of study: 3